RicoJia/ricojia.github.io/_posts/2026/2026-05-26-foundation-pose.markdown

 ---

-### 8-2 Positive Poses Whose Rotations Are Too Far Are NOT Included In Loss
+### 8-2 Positive Poses with Rotations That Are Too Far Are Not Included in Loss

-FoundationPose only use pairs where the positive pose is close enough to the ground-truth viewpoint in [geodesic distance](https://ricojia.github.io/2017/01/23/math-distance-metrics/):
+FoundationPose only uses pairs where the positive pose is close enough to the ground-truth viewpoint in [geodesic distance](https://ricojia.github.io/2017/01/23/math-distance-metrics/):

 $$
 d_{geo}(R_{pos}, R^*) < \theta